 Marine: It is important to sometimes “take off your white medical coat”.
-Even a simple “hello” or a smile goes a long way to establish a relationship of trust.
+Even a simple “hello” or a smile goes a long way to establishing a relationship of trust.
 This line of work relies heavily on body language especially when there is a language barrier.
-Tone of voice, and general mannerisms of staff are extremely important to consider.
+The tone of voice and general mannerisms of staff are extremely important to consider.

 Question 3: Can you describe some of the barriers that you face in your work?